-The trail is a 10-foot wide paved path for walkers, joggers, bicyclists, and others utilizing non-motorized transportation.
-It winds for nearly four miles, one- way, through a beautiful blend of trees, plants and wildlife with spectacular views of the river.
+The trail is a 10-foot wide paved path for walkers, joggers, bicyclists and others utilizing non-motorized transportation.
+It winds for nearly 5.3 miles, one-way, through a beautiful blend of trees, plants and wildlife with spectacular views of the river.
 The terrain can be flat or slightly hilly.
 In addition to the wooden bridges, including one covered bridge, there is a 700-foot boardwalk through the marsh and wetlands near Clark Park and 365 additional feet of boardwalk in the newest section that opened in December, 2014.

 Along the trail are interpretive signs explaining the wildlife and plant life found in the area.
 There are more than 700 species of plants and trees, and 150 species of birds.
 The River Trail area is also home to an unusual combination and diversity of hardwood trees.
 Frogs, lizards and turtles are common sights, with an occasional deer.

 A trail head named in honor of Moses Mathis was constructed at the start of Phase 2B, located at Clark Park.
 A ribbon cutting for the Moses Mathis “Bicycle Man” Trail Head was held on December 16, 2014.